Can I Eat Expired Powdered Bone Broth?

 Expert Source

 "Powdered bone broth should be stored in a cool, dry place away from direct sunlight and moisture.
-Follow the manufacturer's instructions for storage and use within the recommended timeframe to ensure safety and quality." - FDA
+Follow the manufacturer's instructions for storage and use within the recommended timeframe to ensure safety and quality." - USDA

 Fresh Powdered Bone Broth